Spark-Media-Group/moto-coach/SHIPPING_CALCULATION_IMPLEMENTATION.md

 ### Payment Flow:
 8. User proceeds with payment
+9. System checks if shipping is already calculated:
+   - **If yes**: Skips the Printful quote API call (faster checkout)
+   - **If no**: Falls back to quote API (legacy behavior)
-9. Order includes pre-calculated shipping cost
+10. Order is submitted with pre-calculated shipping cost
-10. No timeout issues because shipping was already calculated
+11. No timeout issues because shipping was calculated earlier

+### Resilience:
+- Quote API becomes optional fallback rather than critical requirement
+- Checkout continues even if quote API fails, as long as shipping was pre-calculated
+- Better user experience with faster checkout process

 ## Test Results